The Berlin wall & the PIIGS

 Sixty years is a long time, even for a place like Europe.
 The question is whether it is enough, for people to change.
 Seventy years ago, the Nazi movement was gaining popularity following The great Depression.
 Germany’s reaction then was to lash out against friends and foes (Lithuania ultimatum, 1939) in an attempt to regain grounds it had lost after the Versailles Treaty.
 A new German realm was the goal and WWII was the result.

 The European Union was created in the aftermath of all this, in an effort to ensure peace in the future.
 A political union that could not exist without an economic one.

 9 May 1950 — French Foreign Minister Robert Schuman presents a plan for deeper cooperation.
 Later, every 9 May is celebrated as 'Europe Day'.

-To achieve this kind of excessive spending on military supplies (to guard EU borders), as well as other imports and infrastructures (like the new airport that was build by the German company Hocktif) Greece borrowed.
+To achieve this kind of excessive spending on military supplies (to guard EU borders), as well as other imports and infrastructures (like the new airport that was built by the German company Hocktif) Greece borrowed.
 It borrowed a lot.
-In 2004 it owed 164 billions €.
-Today Greece owes more than 300 billions €.
+In 2004 it owed 164 billion €.
+Today Greece owes more than 300 billion €.
 And yes, some of it went on bribes to corrupt government officials that partly facilitated this spending (eg SIEMENS, MAN, ...).